1871fotc/fotc/docs/walks/lutheran-trail.md

 ## Johannes Christian Brünnich <small>(4‑10‑32)</small>

-Johannes Brünnich was born on 11 Sep 1861 in Görz, Austria‑Hungary (now Gorizia, Italy), the son of a Lutheran minister and mathematician.
+Johannes Brünnich was born on 11 September 1861 in Görz, Austria‑Hungary (now Gorizia, Italy), the son of a Lutheran minister and mathematician.
 He studied chemistry in Switzerland, worked in Bohemia, Russia and Georgia.
 He migrated to Queensland in 1885.
 Rev. Schirmeister officiated at his marriage to Catherine (Kate) Terry on 22 April 1886, the daughter of a Brisbane watchmaker.

 After managing a sugar‑refinery and maltings at Bulimba and working in Darwin, he joined the Colonial Sugar Refining Co. in 1897 as a chemist.
 He became the government agricultural chemist in the new Queensland Department of Agriculture and was lecturer in chemistry at the agricultural college at Gatton.
 He wrote more than 60 papers on applied chemistry, soils, plant and animal nutrition.